bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 **So here's what you'll want to do:**

-* For any files saved inside of `src`, use a server-relative path.
+* For any files saved inside of `src`, use server-relative paths.
 For example: `background: url(/images/photo.jpg)` in a frontend CSS file would simply point to what is saved at `src/images/photo.jpg`.
 * For any files saved inside of `frontend`, use filesystem-relative paths.
 For example: `background: url("../images/photo.jpg")` in `frontend/styles/index.css` will look for `frontend/images/photo.jpg`.
 If the file can't be found, Webpack will throw an error.
 * For a Node package file, use Webpack's special `~` character, aka `~package-name/path/to/image.jpg`.

+During bundling Webpack will place image files (jpg, png, gif, svg) in `output/_bridgetown/static/images` and font files (woff, woff2, eot, ttf) in `output/_bridgetown/static/fonts`.
+You can edit `webpack.config.js` if you wish to change this default behavior.

-In a future version of Bridgetown, a Liquid tag/Ruby helper will be provided to allow you to reference image URLs via the Webpack manifest, so in theory you could use Webpack to manage _all_ of your image files (instead of placing them in `src`).
+In a future version of Bridgetown, a Liquid tag/Ruby helper will be provided to allow you to reference image URLs via the Webpack manifest, so in theory you could use Webpack to manage _all_ of your image files (instead of saving them in `src`).
 But for now, Webpack-managed images/fonts are only useful within the context of CSS-based URLs.